int128/jira-to-slack/README.md

 You can deploy jira-to-slack to your server as well.
 See the later section for details.

+### 3. Test notification

+Create a ticket on your Jira and a message will be sent to your Slack/Mattermost.
+You can turn on debug logs by setting the query parameter `debug=1`.

 ## Deploy to your server